 - Review credit card and bank account statements as soon as you receive them to check for unauthorized charges.
 If your statement is late by more than a couple of days, call to confirm your billing address and account balances.

-Forward phishing emails to firstname.lastname@example.org.
-Your report is most effective when you include the full email header, but most email programs hide this information.
+- Report suspicious emails and texts following the steps at the FTC website.
+For emails, your report is most effective when you include the full email header, but most email programs hide this information.
 To find out how to include it, type the name of your email service with “full email header” into your favorite search engine.

-If you might have been tricked by a phishing email:
+If you think you've been tricked by a phishing email: